College, WMCA & Create Central launch TV bootcamp

 Independent TV companies from across the region are involved in the first bootcamp, including Wonder, Full Fat and the sector’s largest employer, North One.

 Lisa Cleaver, Head of School for Visual Performing Arts and Media at the College, said: “We are delighted to be working with the WMCA and Create Central on this exciting project.
 It gives us the opportunity to work alongside industry to develop meaningful training which directly prepares people for the realities of a career in the screen industry.
 Every aspect of this programme is being co-designed and delivered with the industry, it is set to be an engaging and exciting programme.”

-For more information about the free pilot bootcamp, visit https://www.solihull.ac.uk/create-central-bootcamps/.
-The closing date for applications is Monday 9th March and the bootcamp starts in April.
+For more information about the free pilot bootcamp and to apply, please visit https://www.solihull.ac.uk/create-central-bootcamps/.
+The closing date for applications is 3rd January 2021.

-Photos by Jemma Kinzett, Daniel Charlton, Samantha Elston, Elliot Roberts.
+Photos by Jemma Kinzett, Daniel Charlton, Samantha Elston.